-The third vacuum section is a fused-silica glass cell (Precision Glassblowing, 8 horizontal ports $\diameter$50.8mm, top and bottom $\diameter$101.6mm, Fig. \ref{cell_and_QGM}a) in the shape of an octagon with one side port used as entrance for the atoms and the rest for laser cooling, dipole traps and optical lattices.
-All windows are corrugated with surface relief microstructures providing AR coating with reflection coefficient $\textless0.25\%$ in the range 250-1600nm and at angles of incidence 0-60$^{\circ}$ (produced by Telaztec).
+The third vacuum section is a fused-silica glass cell (Precision Glassblowing, 8 horizontal ports $\diameter$50.8~mm, top and bottom ports $\diameter$101.6~mm, see Fig.~\ref{cell_and_CAM}a) in the shape of an octagon, with one side port used as entrance for the atoms and the rest for laser cooling, dipole traps and optical lattices.
+All windows are corrugated with surface relief microstructures providing AR coating with reflection coefficient $<0.25\%$ in the range 250-1600~nm and at angles of incidence 0-60$^{\circ}$ (produced by Telaztec).
 The standard glass to metal transition used in the vacuum industry to bridge between glass vessels and a ConFlat (CF) vacuum seal standard, for this size cell, would be impractically long.
-Therefore, we designed a custom adapter flange, which contains on one side the CF seal and connects to the glass on the other side with an indium seal.
-The indium seal is made out of round cold-bonded indium wire ($\diameter$ 1mm) pressed between the adapter flange and a flat glass lip at the entry of the sell (Fig. \ref{cell_and_QGM}a).
-Even with the current design the distance from the end of the ZS and MOT center is 23 cm, substantially longer compared to standard setups \cite{Muhlbauer2018May, Izhofer2018}.
-The vacuum here is provided by a getter-ion pump NexTorr D500-5.
-The pump is positioned about 25 cm from the glass cell at a 45$^\circ$ angle to the cell entrance, in order to avoid thermally stressing the cell during the getter activation at 600$^{\circ}$C. Nevertheless due to the relative large tube (CF63) used, the pumping speed for hydrogen at the MOT center is almost completely utilized.
-The pressure in the cell is also $\textless$ $1\times 10^{-11}$ mbar.
+Therefore, we designed a custom adapter flange, which on one side contains the CF seal and connects to the glass on the other side with an indium seal.
+The indium seal is made out of round cold-bonded indium wire ($\diameter 1$~mm) pressed between the adapter flange and a flat glass lip at the entry of the cell (Fig.~\ref{cell_and_CAM}a).
+With the current design the distance from the end of the ZS to the MOT center is 23~cm, substantially longer compared to standard setups~\cite{Muhlbauer2018May, Izhofer2018}.
+The vacuum here is provided by a getter-ion pump (NexTorr D500-5).
+The pump is positioned about 25~cm from the glass cell at a 45$^\circ$ angle to the cell entrance, in order to avoid stressing the cell thermally during the getter activation at 600$^{\circ}$C. Nevertheless, due to the relatively large tube (CF63) used, the pumping speed for hydrogen at the MOT center is almost completely utilized.
+The pressure in the cell is also $<1\times 10^{-11}$~mbar, shown by the current of the ion pump but also by the lifetime of a Dy Bose-Einstein condensate (BEC).
 During the initial bake-out the cell was heated to $120^{\circ}$C for two weeks by wrapping a heat tape around an aluminum enclosure concentric with it.
 A simple thermal simulation assured us that the cell does not experience large thermal gradients during the NexTorr activation.